We’re Open & Committed to Addiction Treatment During Coronavirus

 - Do you allow admissions from states that are “hotbeds” for the coronavirus?

 - No. To keep our patients safe, we have implemented certain admissions restrictions for states with very high rates of COVID-19.

 - Should I wait until the pandemic ends to go into rehab?

 - No. At home, you are still exposed to COVID-19 when you do things like pick up your mail, go to the grocery store, or refill a prescription at the pharmacy.
 All the while, your addiction could be getting worse.
-The stress and isolation of living in quarantine may only worsen your substance use and any mental health symptoms from which you’re suffering.
 At Sunrise House, we are taking rigorous measures to limit any exposure to the virus while providing the lifesaving treatment you need.